Albert S. Ruddy

-Albert Stotland Ruddy (born March 28, 1930) is a Canadian-American film and television producer.
-He is known for producing The Godfather (1972) and Million Dollar Baby (2004), both of which won him the Academy Award for Best Picture, as well as co-creating the CBS sitcom Hogan's Heroes (1965–1971).
+Albert Stotland Ruddy (March 28, 1930 – May 25, 2024) was a Canadian-American film and television producer.
+He produced The Godfather (1972) and Million Dollar Baby (2004), both of which won him the Academy Award for Best Picture, and co-created the CBS sitcom Hogan's Heroes (1965–1971).

 Early life

-Albert S. Ruddy was born to Ruth (née Ruddy) Hertz and Hy Stotland, a Jewish family in Montreal, and raised in New York City and in Miami Beach, Florida, by his mother.
+Albert S. Ruddy was born to Ruth (née Rudnikoff) Hertz, a clothing designer, and Hy Stotland, who made uniforms, Jewish parents in Montreal, and raised in New York City and in Miami Beach, Florida, by his mother after his parents divorced when he was 6.
 Ruddy attended Brooklyn Technical High School before earning a scholarship to allow him to study chemical engineering at City College of New York.
-In 1956, he graduated from the University of Southern California with a degree in architectural design.
+In 1956, he graduated from the University of Southern California (USC) with a degree in architectural design.